 How to make it:

 - Trim the fresh hibiscus flowers by removing the green part (calyx) at the base of the flower.
-Then remove the seed pods in middle and rinse the flower petals with water.
-You can also use the calyxes or dry them for later use.
+Then remove the seed pods in the middle and rinse the flower petals with water.
 If you are using dried hibiscus, you can skip this step.

-- Pour the water into a pot and add the fresh or dried hibiscus flowers.
-Bring to boil, turn off the heat, and cover with a lid.
-Let it steep for about 15 minutes.
+- Pour water into a pot and add the fresh or dried hibiscus flowers.
+Bring to a boil, turn off the heat, and cover with a lid.
+Steep for about 15 minutes.

-- Remove the cover and add lemon or lime juice, and honey, if you wish to do so.
+- Remove the cover, add lemon or lime juice, and sweeten with honey.
 Mix with a spoon.

 - Pour into glasses or teacups through a strainer and enjoy!